Waikato/wekaDeeplearning4j/docs/examples/featurize-mnist.md

 A randomly sampled MNIST dataset of 420 images is provided in the WekaDeeplearning4j package for testing purposes (`$WEKA_HOME/packages/wekaDeeplearning4j/datasets/nominal/mnist.meta.minimal.arff`).

-Then, select the the `Dl4jMlpFilter` in the filter panel.
-Click in the box to open the filter settings.
+Then, select the the `Dl4jMlpFilter` in the filter panel (within `filters/unsupervised/attribute`).
+Click in the properties box to open the filter settings.

 ![Classifier](../img/gui/featurize-std-filter.png)